CNAG-Biomedical-Informatics/cbicall/README.md

 CBIcall orchestrates germline variant calling workflows for Illumina sequencing data.
 It does **not** implement variant calling algorithms itself.
-Instead, it validates parameters, resolves workflows from a versioned registry, dispatches native CBIcall workflows through Bash, Snakemake, or Nextflow backends, and captures logs and structured metadata for traceability.
-Selected external nf-core workflows can also be dispatched through the same validation and provenance layer.
+Instead, it validates parameters, resolves workflows from a versioned registry, launches native CBIcall workflows through **Bash, Snakemake, or Nextflow** backends, and captures logs, run reports, output fingerprints, and structured metadata for traceability.
+Selected external nf-core workflows can also run through the same validation and provenance layer.

 Key points: